 COM 451 Communication and Law (3) Role of communication in the legal process; impact of law on communication processes.
 Pre: COM/JOUR major and junior standing, or consent.
 (Cross-listed as JOUR 365) DS

 COM 452 Building Communication Theory (3) Major theories of communication in terms of requirements for a theory, theory development, associated research, and application.
 Pre: COM major and junior standing, or consent.
 DS

 COM 459 Special Topics (3) Topics of interest to faculty and students; taught by regular and visiting faculty.
 Repeatable on different topics to six credit hours.
 COM majors only.
 Pre: COM/JOUR major and junior standing, or consent.
 (Cross-listed as JOUR 459)

 COM 460 Media Ethics (3) Ethics and social responsibility for media professionals.
 Application of ethical theories and principles to case studies and research projects.
-A-F only.
 Pre: any 300-level course COM or JOUR and junior standing; or consent.
 (Cross-listed as JOUR 460)

 COM 475 Global Communication (3) Problems and opportunities of communication in a variety of international contexts.
 Focus on commerce, diplomacy, and mass communication.
 COM majors only.
 Pre: COM/JOUR major or consent.
 (Cross-listed as JOUR 475) DS

 COM 476 Capstone in Digital Cinema Production (3) Creating, scripting, and producing complex programs.
 Media aesthetics and professional production, preparation, and execution are emphasized.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330 and 331, or consent.